Lazerbeak12345/sway-inv/README.md

 Sway uses [Flow] formspecs for rendering.
 With Sway, formspec size is no longer a limit to your UI or UX.
 You can have fully dynamic layouts too!

-> A few changes are underway!
-The API is not stable yet, but it's getting close!

 ## Features

 - So simple that it doesn't depend on any games in particular.